 You can easily travel solo in Crete anytime from April to October.
 Then, the temperature is hot, and the summer vibe is on.
-You can easily get through the entire day only wearing your swimsuit and still feel hot.
+You can easily get through the entire day only by wearing your swimsuit and still feeling hot.

 On the contrary, the winter months from November to March can be cold, especially in mountainous regions.
 And yes, it can even snow in Crete.